De1eF/my-cinema-app/README.md

 ﻿# Cinema-App
 Back end core for cinema aplications.
-Provides endpoints that may be accessed from front end to authenticat and authorize users and handle database via spring web controllers. <br>
+Provides endpoints that may be accessed from front end to authenticate and authorize users and handle database via spring web controllers. <br>
 <h2 tabindex="-1">﻿🛠️Functionality🛠️</h2>
  <ul dir="auto">
   <li>User registration and authentication</li>